Why we love it

 If you’re looking for an authentic slice of Mexican life in Chicago, Little Village is the place to be.
 Known as the “Mexico of the Midwest”, this colorful enclave is overflowing with vibrant culture and cuisine.

 Spend an afternoon exploring the neighborhood’s many traditional bakeries, family-owned restaurants packed with locals, burgeoning arts scene, unique local shops, and a welcoming community of friendly locals who have called the area home for generations.

 Explore like a local

-Enjoy some of the best chilaquiles in town at La Catedral Café & Restaurant.
-Immerse yourself in murals and mosaics at tiny Manuel Perez Memorial Plaza.
-Walk on the wild side with fried rattlesnake at La Casa de Samuel.
+- Enjoy some of the best chilaquiles (a traditional Mexican breakfast dish) in town at La Catedral Café & Restaurant, or walk on the wild side and snack on fried rattlesnake at La Casa de Samuel.

 Chicago Greeter: free guided tours

 Taste, shop and explore the neighborhoods with a friendly local as your guide.
 Explore rich histories, diverse cultural traditions and hidden treasures.
 See sides of the city you may not have adventured out to on your own, and take away a truly authentic Chicago experience.
 Greeter visits are customized based on your choice of neighborhoods, language and interests.Request a tour with a Chicago Greeter